- Home

 - Treatment

 If you had an orchidectomy and the cancer was completely removed, you may not need any further treatment.
-Instead, you will have surveillance, with regular blood tests (checking tumour markers) and CT scans for 5–10 years.
+Instead, you will have active surveillance, with regular physical examinations, blood tests (for tumour markers) and imaging (CT scans and/or chest x-rays) for 5–10 years.

-Surveillance can help find if there is any cancer remaining (residual cancer).
+Active surveillance can help find if there is any cancer remaining (residual cancer).
 It can also help work out if the cancer has come back (recurrence).
 How often you will need check-ups and tests will depend on whether you had seminoma or non-seminoma testicular cancer.
-Your doctor will tailor a surveillance schedule for your situation.
+Your doctor will talk to you about a suitable schedule for you.

 It’s important to follow the surveillance schedule outlined by your doctor.
-While it may be tempting to skip appointments if you are feeling better or if you were diagnosed with stage 1 cancer, surveillance can help to find cancer early if it comes back.
+It may be tempting to skip appointments if you are feeling better, you were diagnosed with early-stage cancer, or you are busy.
+However, if cancer does come back, active surveillance can help to find it early when it is easier to treat.

 More resources